-InfoStart date: 31 January, 2012 End date: 30 December, 2017 Project type: Pilot research cooperation projects (prior to 2013) Project code: 11-P16-GHA Countries: Ghana Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Aarhus University (AU), Faculty of Science, Department of Agroecology, Denmark Institute of Economics Affairs (IEA), Ghana Technical University of Denmark (DTU), DTU Climate Center, Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Project website: Project coordinator: John Asafu-Adjaye Total grant: 5,023,329 DKK Project files:
+InfoStart date: 1 February, 2012 End date: 31 December, 2017 Project type: Pilot research cooperation projects (prior to 2013) Project code: 11-P16-GHA Countries: Ghana Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Institute of Economics Affairs (IEA), Ghana Partner institutions: Aarhus University (AU), Denmark Technical University of Denmark (DTU), Denmark University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Project coordinator: John Asafu-Adjaye Total grant: 5,023,329 DKK Project files:

 This study aims to undertake an economic analysis of technological, institutional and policy strategies for managing the effects of climatic variability and market risks in smallholder maize-legume systems in the northern regions of Ghana.
 The overall goal is to design appropriate adaptation strategies that would assist farmers to cope with climate change and variability and thereby increase their productivity.
 A key hypothesis to be tested in the research is that cultivation of legumes is a viable option to address the perennial problem of low soil fertility and could also be used as a hedge against climate and market risk.
 Various models will be developed/adapted and used to evaluate the tradeoffs and effects of technological and institutional innovations on farm household resource use, agro-ecosystem sustainability and welfare.
 The modelling results will be used to suggest policy instruments that can enhance adaptive capacity and mitigate the negative impacts of climate change.